jscs-dev/gulp-jscs/readme.md

 Type: `object`

 See the jscs [options](https://github.com/jscs-dev/node-jscs#options).
+You may instead set a `configPath: 'path/to/.jscsrc'` option.

 Set `esnext: true` if you want your code to be parsed as ES6 using the harmony version of the esprima parser.

 ## License